Managing Working Capital and Liquidity

 Several factors will influence a company’s short-term borrowing strategies:

-• Size: The size of a company plays a pivotal role in defining its financing options.
-For instance, privately-owned businesses might only have access to short-term credit boosts from one bank.
-In contrast, substantially larger firms can tap into short-term fixed-income markets in addition to other funding avenues.
+• Size: A company’s size is pivotal in defining its financing options.
+For instance, privately owned businesses might only have access to short-term credit boosts from one bank.
+In contrast, substantially larger firms can tap into short-term fixed-income markets and other funding avenues.

-• Creditworthiness: The credibility of a company not only dictates if a financial institution will grant a loan and the interest rate charged but also the terms and stipulations tied to the loan.
+• Creditworthiness: A company’s credibility dictates not only whether a financial institution will grant a loan and the interest rate charged but also the terms and stipulations tied to the loan.
 A company with lesser creditworthiness might find lenders imposing conditions that limit its asset utilization in specific ways.

 • Legal considerations: Companies operating in emerging markets, where legal frameworks might be less established, could face limited financing choices from financial intermediaries or markets compared to developed economies.